 It is well known that chronic long term stress can cause health problems and increase the risk for many diseases of aging.
 What if you could do something about it?

-Recent medical research (Dr Lennartsson, et al) shows that people with high levels of stress at work have significantly lower DHEA levels.
+Medical research (Dr Lennartsson, et al) shows that people with high levels of stress at work have significantly lower DHEA levels.
 The study concluded that “…a reduced level of DHEA is the reason people under greater stress have more health problems and accelerated aging.
-(1) So High Stress = High cortisol and Low DHEA = More health problems.
+(1) So High Stress = High cortisol combined with Lower DHEA = More health problems.